NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 Please note that the above steps for configuring the GPU environment were only tested on **a host machine running Ubuntu 18.04**.
 It may throw exceptions or errors when configuring in other Linux distributions.
 If you have difficulties in setting up the GPU, you can opt to use the CPU for AE testing or use the pre-configured, live server given in the getting start guide to go through the setps.

-## Evaluation Steps
+## AE Evaluation Steps

-Follow the instructions below to use our AE scripts.
+Follow the instructions below to use our AE evaluation scripts.

 ### ★ Setup
 #### Step 1 load the Docker Image <br id="loaddi">